 People will wonder why you use that number and not a more generic one – you will pique their curiosity (and their desire to click), but save the decimals.
 I don’t think I’ve ever seen “5.25 Ways to Make a Fried Egg”, and I hope I’ll never have to.

 Also, make sure that the other headings (H2, H3) include relevant keywords.

 Veracity and Expiration of the Information

-This point also applies to photos.
-Do you have articles with photos of old cell phones or of soccers wearing shirts of a team they haven’t played in for years?
-Unless it is a news website or they are in a context that justifies it, you should adapt them to the present time.
+The same applies to photos.
+Do you have articles with photos of old cell phones or soccer players wearing jerseys from a team they haven’t played in years?
+Unless it’s a news site, or there’s a context for it, you should update them.

 Tone and Language

 It is possible that the blog used a more formal tone in its early years and, over the years, it was decided to use a more friendly tone to match the buyer persona‘s needs.
 It is even possible that you work in an ecommerce with youthful products and others that require a very formal tone because of their target audience and you have to mix them up.